 I am a trained EMDR (Eye Movement Desensitization and Reprocessing) therapist and when appropriate, I may apply EMDR to help you work through depression and/or anxiety associated with past traumas.
 If indicated, I may also refer you to other health care providers from both fields of Western and Complementary and Alternative Medicine.
 This practice reflects my integrative view of body and mind and my conviction that health and healing can only be achieved holistically.

-I am committed to help and to empower you to make lasting and meaningful changes, to increase your emotional confidence, and to help you build healthier and happier interpersonal relationships.
+I am committed to help you and to empower you to make lasting and meaningful changes, to increase your emotional confidence, and to help you build healthier and happier interpersonal relationships.